 If you are thinking about getting out of a bad relationship, that isn’t a decision either.
 Once you have committed to doing it, put together a game plan.
-You should have a step by step strategy.
+You should have a step-by-step strategy.
 Then you need to turn that strategy into action.

-There were not mentions that Jim went through litigation during his divorce.
+There were no mentions that Jim went through litigation during his divorce.
 He does not talk much about marriage or divorce in the book.
 It sounds in the book that he went through an uncontested divorce.

-In one of my favorite parts of the book, Jim is speaking with his father about a real estate deal.
-He tells his father that he sold land for 4X what he paid for it.
+In one of my favourite parts of the book, Jim is speaking with his father about a real estate deal.
+He tells his father that he sold the land for 4X what he paid for it.
 His father says that it didn’t sound like a good deal because he didn’t leave something on the table.
 Basically, his father called him greedy.

 I wish people that went into divorce mediations would think in this way.
 The goal of a divorce should not be to get 100% of everything.